-In these uncertain times, the cashflow and liquidity needs of a business are paramount.
+In these uncertain times, the cashflow and liquidity needs of a small business are paramount.

 Watch our latest recorded webcast involving Capify’s CEO and Founder David Goldin, talking on the Festival of Enterprise webinar Cashflow Crisis.
 Alternative Financing Options to Manage your Cashflow.